printezisn/printezisn.github.io/src/data/posts/introduction-to-css-logical-properties.md

 ### Browser Support

 CSS logical properties boast good cross-browser support, so you can confidently implement them in your projects.
-For detailed compatibility, check <a href="https://caniuse.com/css-logical-props" target="_blank" rel="noreferrer">caniuse</a>.
+For detailed compatibility, check <a href="https://caniuse.com/css-logical-props" target="_blank" rel="nofollow noreferrer">caniuse</a>.

 ### Flexbox and Grid with Logical Properties